hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I think @rebolek 's JSON should be good enough, if you don't have any `null` value to deal with.

 [6:29:25](#14927561651512257rXNyq:matrix.org) <gitter_rebolek>:
-It is actually yours JSON, I just did some maintenance í ½í¸€
+It is actually yours JSON, I just did some maintenance ğŸ˜€

 [11:16:43](#14927734031667657iQAVL:matrix.org) <gitter_phryxe>:
 How does `length` in `remove` work?
 It seems to only remove one value whatever number I write!?